 Entering high school was another story, as the development of social media was well underway, and I couldn’t help but be hooked.
 I can remember hours of scrolling through forums and chat rooms, Xanga and Myspace pages in a very unhealthy fashion.
 I wouldn’t realize how long I had spent on the computer, and before I knew it the day was gone.
 That was a feeling that I eventually felt in my drinking and using as well, and I know now more than ever how similar the two actually were.

 The disease I suffer from centers in the mind.
-It constantly nags, and is always looking for some new way to manifest itself in my daily life.
+Alcoholism and its many faces constantly nag and is always looking for some new way to manifest itself in my daily life.
 This has always been the case, even before I ever picked up a drink.
-I like to think of drinking and using more as something that sped this process up, making things very bad in a relatively short time.
+I like to think of drinking and using more like something that sped this process up, making things very bad in a relatively short time.
 The real question I had to ask myself was what had my life been like before drinking and using?
 As much as I might have had going on at the time, to me it seemed dull to say the least.

 Fortunately I was able to have the experience I needed through drinking and using and to see how addiction was drastically constraining my life.
 In my sobriety I found out just how addictive almost everything else could be though!
 It really wouldn’t matter if it was reading, working out, or even cleaning!
 There was clearly no escape.
 What exactly was I supposed to do?
 These addictions seemed unusually proactive and healthy, and seemed like there was no drawback to continue using them in this way.
 What was the real harm?

 Like any other addiction for me, there inevitably followed the unmanageably and withdrawal, as well as the emptiness.
 It was a shock to say the least, to see how doing too much homework in one sitting could be seen as a bad thing, but I wasn’t happy and I could tell that these were the same feelings I had felt once before.